-The Best Places to Work in the Federal Government® rankings, part of our effort to strengthen the federal workforce and the management of government, offer the most comprehensive assessment of how federal public servants view their jobs and workplaces.
-The rankings, produced by the Partnership and the Boston Consulting Group, provide employee perspectives on leadership, pay, innovation, work–life balance and a range of other issues.
+The Best Places to Work in the Federal Government® rankings, part of our effort since 2003 to strengthen the federal workforce and the management of government, offer the most comprehensive assessment of how federal public servants view their jobs and workplaces.

 The best private sector organizations understand that increased employee engagement leads to better performance and outcomes, and federal leaders need to follow suit by placing greater emphasis on improving employee engagement and the workplace culture.

-Participating federal organizations are ranked according to overall employee engagement.
-The vast majority of those entities also are rated on eight additional workplace categories such as leadership, innovation and work–life balance.
-This year, the Partnership and BCG also rated agencies on how effectively they navigated the coronavirus pandemic, including equipping employees to do their jobs and deliver on the mission.
+Participating federal organizations are ranked according to overall employee engagement and satisfaction.
+Most of those entities also are rated on 12 additional workplace categories such as leadership, innovation, work–life balance and on how effectively agencies navigated the coronavirus pandemic, including equipping employees to do their jobs and deliver on the mission.

 This website provides an overview of each department, agency and subcomponent included in the rankings along with expert analysis of what the results mean.
 Users can conduct side-by-side comparisons of how agencies or their subcomponents rank in various categories and how they compare with other agencies.